How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why is it so important to bargain on salary?
+Why is it important to negotiate salary?

-When should I begin to negotiate my salary?
+When should I begin to negotiate the salary?